junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean stands up, without a scratch, scrutinizing the naked bleeding cowboy.
 "Think twice next time before being an asshole."
 He spits at him, knowing the other man behind the counter can hear him.

-The wounded girl murmurs a heartfelt "Thank you" to him as he passes her on his way to gather his belongs upstairs.
+The wounded girl murmurs a heartfelt "Thank you" to him as he passes her on his way to gather his belongings upstairs.
 Dean returns a short nod.

 This is just gonna be another town he can never come back to.